boneta/molden-noskull-patch/README.md

-# No-Skull Patch for Molden
+# No-Skull Patch for Molden 💀🛇

 Simple and dirty patch for [Molden](https://www.theochem.ru.nl/molden/), the ancient chemical/molecular viewer.
 Allows to close Molden without the need to click the annoying *Skull Icon*.
+Works for both the *control panel* and *main window*.

 ![Molden Closing](./closing.gif)

-Tested on Molden 7.1 & gcc 9.4 in a Linux machine.
+Tested on Molden 7.1 and gcc/gfortran 9.4 & 11.2 on a Linux machine.
 No warranty at all, although it is so simple that it should not break anything.